With the Saints

 if my blood would just boil or get fizzy -

-if I only could feel I was there!
+if I only could feel I were there!

 Through the caves of my heart I am lurching